-If you have some extra time upon your sleeve, here are suggested itineraries to prolong your stay in Oman.
+If you have some extra time on your sleeve, here are suggested itineraries to prolong your stay in Oman.
 Also, some of the must-visit places mentioned below require 4WD.
-Therefore, I would strongly recommend either hiring a 4 wheel ride either for the whole trip (note that car rentals are available in Muscat), or getting a driver from Nizwa for visiting those remote locations.
+Therefore, I would strongly recommend either hiring a 4-wheel ride either for the whole trip (note that car rentals are available in Muscat), or getting a driver from Nizwa for visiting those remote locations.

 10-DAY Oman Itinerary

-Here are 2 options of the suggested 10 days in Oman itinerary.
+Here are 2 options for the suggested 10 days in Oman itinerary.